stephengold/Acorus/README.md

 Signals keep track of which hotkeys are active.
-They are used to monitor modal keys (like Shift, Ctrl, and Alt) and also to control motion.
+They are used to monitor modal keys (like Shift, Ctrl, and Alt) and sometimes to control motion.

 `HelloSignals` binds 12 hotkeys to 4 custom actions.
 The signals cause squares to appear on (or disappear from) the display.